natemac/ParrotOrganizer/storage/README.md

 # ParrotOrganizer Storage Folder

-This folder contains user-specific data and debug logs for ParrotOrganizer.
+**IMPORTANT:** This folder contains ONLY user-specific data.
+Everything in this folder is unique to you and your settings.

+## What's in This Folder?

+This folder stores:
+- ✅ Your personal preferences and settings
+- ✅ Your custom game profiles and descriptions
+- ✅ Your debug logs for troubleshooting
+- ✅ Any data specific to YOUR usage

+This folder does **NOT** contain any ParrotOrganizer application files.

+## First-Time User Test

+**You can delete this entire folder** and ParrotOrganizer will work like a first-time installation:
+- All your preferences will reset to defaults
+- All custom profiles will be removed
+- All favorites will be cleared
+- Debug logs will start fresh

+The app will recreate this folder automatically on next startup.

+---

 ## Contents

+### gameProfiles.txt ✨ NEW LOCATION!
+**List of ALL available TeknoParrot games** - Auto-generated every time you run start.bat

+This file is scanned from `../GameProfiles/*.xml` and contains the names of all games available in your TeknoParrot installation (installed or not).

+**Note:** This file is now stored in `storage/` (not `data/`) because it's specific to YOUR TeknoParrot installation.

+### userProfiles.txt ✨ NEW LOCATION!
+**List of YOUR installed games** - Auto-generated every time you run start.bat

+This file is scanned from `../UserProfiles/*.xml` and contains only the games YOU have installed.

+**Note:** This file is now stored in `storage/` (not `data/`) because it's specific to YOUR installation.

 ### debug.log
-**Automatic debug logging file** - This file is automatically created and updated every time you run ParrotOrganizer.
+**Automatic debug logging file** - Created and updated every time you run ParrotOrganizer.

-**What it contains:**
+**What it logs:**
+- System information (OS, Node.js version, RAM, CPU)
+- Installation verification (folders found, games detected)
+- Game scanning results (how many games scanned, loaded, installed)
 - Application startup events
-- Game loading operations
 - User actions (launch, install, remove games)
 - Errors and warnings
 - Performance metrics
-- Server operations

 **When to use it:**
 - If games aren't loading or populating correctly